About Me

 1. Nutrient cycling in the ocean

-2. Dissolved organic nitrogen (DON) and dissolved organic phosphorus (DOP)
+2. Dissolved organic carbon (DOC), dissolved organic nitrogen (DON) and dissolved organic phosphorus (DOP)